Bistro with a sunny terrace and a cosy interior, offering teas, coffees and a wide range of popular all-day dishes.

-- Provides: Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables, Free wi-fi
+- Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Pre-theatre menu, Outdoor tables, Free wi-fi

-- Music on stereo: Very quiet MOR
+- Music on stereo: Jazz, soul, mellow acoustic

-- Capacity: 60
+- Capacity: 55 (25 outdoors)

-- Largest group: 60
+- Largest group: 55

 - Open since: 2014